 To order translation or proofreading of your content from Crowdin Language Services, follow these steps:

 - Open your project and click Buy Translations.
-Alternatively, click Create Task using the Tasks tab in your project or straight from the vendor page using the Vendors tab in the Resources.
-Make sure to select the project from the drop-down list when creating a task via Resources > Vendors.
+Alternatively, click Create Task using the Tasks tab in your project or straight from the vendor page via Store > Vendors.
+Ensure to select the project from the drop-down list when creating a task via Store > Vendors.

 - Set the task parameters: